Want to learn how to stretch your money now so you can travel later?

 If you are serious about saving so you can travel, something has to give.
 If you are living beyond your means, might you be willing to relocate and lower your mortgage or rent?
 How about a lower car payment or being more energy efficient to lower your utility bills?

 Maybe you could even consider buying your clothes at discount stores instead of name brand mall locations.
+Another option is to use online stores for prescription needs such as Aviator glasses.

 If you are simply overspending, you could choose to eat more meals at home and watch movies on the internet instead of going out on the town.